Spam Subscriptions

 The antiflood system blocks repeated subscriptions with the same email address or from the same IP address.

-A subscription flood happens when some automated system tries to subscribe a great number of email addresses (usually fake) in a short time.
-This represents a problem, since for each subscription you will send a confirmation or welcome email, and this means sending a great number of emails which will probably generate bounces or complaints.
+A subscription flood occurs when an automated system attempts to subscribe a large number of email addresses (usually fake) within a short period.
+This presents a problem, as for each subscription, you will send a confirmation or welcome email, resulting in a large number of emails that will likely generate bounces or complaints.

 This system can set how quickly two subscriptions for the same email address or the same IP address can be accepted.
 For example, if you set the antiflood to 5 seconds, this time represents the minimum interval Newsletter will wait to accept a second subscription matching the same address or IP address.